twbs/bootstrap/docs/migration.md

 - Rewrote component with flexbox.
 - Replaced `a.list-group-item` with an explicit class, `.list-group-item-action`, for styling link and button versions of list group items.
+- Added `.list-group-flush` class for use with cards.

 ### Modal